-Vagus nerve stimulation describes a treatment with an observed positive effect on diseases such as depression, epilepsy or migraine.
-The nerve is stimulated using electric pulses.
-But it is also studied as a possibly helpful treatment for chronic pain patients or in Dysautonomia.
+Vagus nerve stimulation describes a treatment in which the vagus nerve is stimulated using electric pulses, and it has an observed positive effect on diseases such as depression, epilepsy or migraine.
+But it is also studied as a possibly helpful treatment for chronic pain patients or in dysautonomia.

 Currently, there are two different methods of application:

 The surgical application, in which the vagus nerve is directly connected to a small power generator (invasive).

 Transcutaneous (through the skin) stimulation of the vagus (non-invasive).
 This method is currently being tested in POTS patients.

 Vagus nerve stimulation has not been established for the treatment of pain, but probably offers much hope for the future.

 Kirchner A, Stefan H, melt M, Haslbeck KM, Birklein F. Influence of vagus nerve stimulation on histamine-induced itching.
 Neurology.
 2002 July 9; 59 (1): 108-12.

 More exciting results:

 Kirchner A, Stefan H, K Bastian, Birklein F. Vagus nerve stimulation Suppresses pain but has limited effects on neurogenic inflammation in humans.
 European journal of pain.
 2006 Jul 1; 10 (5): 449-.